rhymes-ai/Aria/README.md

 ## News
+- [Dec 15, 2024] We release [Aria-Chat](https://huggingface.co/rhymes-ai/Aria-Chat)!
+It is optimized for open-ended and multi-round dialogs, with enhanced reliability and multi-lingual support.

 - [Dec 1, 2024] We release the base models for Aria ([Aria-Base-8K](https://huggingface.co/rhymes-ai/Aria-Base-8K) and [Aria-Base-64K](https://huggingface.co/rhymes-ai/Aria-Base-64K))!
 They are fully compatible with this inference \& fine-tuning codebase.

 - [Oct 10, 2024] We release Aria!